 Soyuz Flight ST26

-Globalstar’s second-generation spacecraft deployed by Soyuz weighed approximately 700 kg. each, the three-axis stabilized Thales Alenia Space-built spacecraft have a trapezoidal main body with two solar arrays.
-To be operated from low-Earth orbit, they are fitted with 16 transponders from C-band to S-band, and 16 receivers from L-band to C-band.
+Globalstar’s second-generation spacecraft deployed by Soyuz weighed approximately 700 kg. each, and are three-axis-stabilized satellites built by Thales Alenia Space.
+They are fitted with 16 transponders operating from C-band to S-band, along with 16 receivers from L-band to C-band.
 Their 15-year design life is twice that of Globalstar’s predecessor first-generation spacecraft, which weighed some 450 kg. each.